NYC FACTORY CLASSES

 Tips and techniques to make the art print correctly and how to build your knowledge.

-Basics about art programs needed to print positives in an easy-to-understand presentation, including entry level ideas and solutions.
+Basics about art programs needed to print positives in an easy-to-understand presentation, including entry-level ideas and solutions.

-Intended as an introduction to the more advanced art production classes, this portion of the entry level class will answer your art questions and provide a foundation of basic competency.
+Intended as an introduction to the more advanced art production classes, this portion of the entry-level class will answer your art questions and provide a foundation of basic competency.
 You will review the demands the print process has on art, plus basic tips and tricks to make your art easier to print.
 We will also help you make decisions on equipment types and computer programs.

-SECOND HALF: BASIC SCREEN PRINTING
+DAY 2 First HALF: BASIC SCREEN PRINTING

 With the fundamentals of art preparation behind you, this half of the class will help you understand the basics of screen printing.
 Created for the absolute beginner, it is a starting point for individuals who want the chance to see exactly what happens in screen printing and be able to make an educated choice about how to proceed.

-Everyone will follow the process — from film positives to screen preparation to printing of shirts — in an easy-to-understand way.
-The trainer will explain each step, identifying equipment, producing positive film from artwork, choosing screen types and mesh sizes, making a working stencil, exposing screens, and printing garments with plastisol inks.
+Everyone will follow the process — from film positives to screen preparation to the printing of shirts — in an easy-to-understand way.
+The trainer will explain each step, identifying equipment, producing a positive film from artwork, choosing screen types and mesh sizes, making a working stencil, exposing screens, and printing garments with plastisol inks.

 You will also learn how to coat a screen and how to correctly time screen exposure.
 Demonstrations in a group setting show how to set up your press quickly and load the garments properly.
 Also covered: printing on light and dark colored garments, flash curing, and final curing.
 Each participant will have the opportunity to print a design on light shirts and also a design with a flash on dark shirts.